IsaacScript/isaacscript/README.md

 ESLint is the industry standard tool for linting in JavaScript and TypeScript.
 Airbnb helpfully provides an ESLint configuration with most of their style recommendations.
 ESLint can function in a way similar to `gofmt` by configuring your text editor to do `eslint --fix` on save.
 However, this has a lot of limitations.
 It can't automatically fix everything and leaves a lot up to the end user to fix.

 [Prettier](https://prettier.io/) was released in 2017 and it has quickly become very widespread.
-(It could *probably* also be considered to be industry standard in 2021.)
+(It could *probably* also be considered to be industry standard in 2022.)
 Prettier works by completely rebuilding your code from scratch using the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which allows it to make much better transformations than pure ESLint can.

 Because of the advantages of Prettier, we use it on top of the Airbnb config, and prefer Prettier's changes if there are any conflicts.
-Instead of running two different tools, we run Prettier inside of ESLint as a plugin with [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier).
-Then, any ESLint rules that conflict with Prettier are turned off with [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).
+Any ESLint rules that conflict with Prettier are turned off with [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).

-Finally, some specific Airbnb rules are disabled, since they don't make much sense in IsaacScript projects.
+Finally, some specific Airbnb rules are disabled, since they don't make much sense in certain contexts.
 You can see the specific exclusions in the [base.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/base.js) and [mod.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/mod.js) files of the [`eslint-config-isaacscript`](https://github.com/IsaacScript/eslint-config-isaacscript) repository.

+In order to avoid running two different tools, we could use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) to run Prettier as an ESLint rule.
+However, doing this [is not recommended by Prettier](https://prettier.io/docs/en/integrating-with-linters.html).
+Thus, in order to use `isaacscript-lint`, you should be running both Prettier and ESLint on save.
+You can accomplish this by

+In conclusion, in order to really auto-format Unfortunately, this means thatInstead of running two different tools, we run Prettier inside of ESLint as a plugin with [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier).
+Then,

 <br />